Skip to main content

 The HMO space standard

-A HMO is overcrowded if there are too many people sleeping in a bedroom or living room.
+A HMO is overcrowded if too many people sleep in a bedroom or living room.
 The law sets the space standard measurements for how many people can safely sleep in a room.

 When counting people for the space standard, a child under 12 is counted as half a person.
 A baby under the age of one is not counted.